propol/student-success-research/README.md

 # student-success-research
-Research implementation on students' success with Data Analytics
+Research based on paper: Using Data Mining to Predict Secondary School Student Performance *by Paulo Cortez and Alice Silva* Datasets used:
+  * student-por.csv
+  * student-mat.csv